 Gilbert Galindo is an award winning internationally performed composer, engraver, producer/DJ, educator, conductor, and multi-instrumentalist.
-Currently, he is the Artistic Director of Random Access Music and The Queens New Music Festival, spins in the clubs of NYC, teaches elementary band in the Bronx, provides engraving services to various clients, and is working on various chamber and orchestral projects.
+He is currently a Co-Founder and Co-Prodcuer of NYsoundCircuit a multi-media salon series, spins in the clubs of NYC, provides music engraving services, and is working on various chamber and orchestral projects.

 Having grown up in the Tejano culture of the Permian Basin in west Texas as a fan of M.C.
 Hammer and Selena, at 13, after a year of playing cornet in his junior high band he decided to write a symphony.
 Soon after the regional orchestra, the Midland Odessa Symphony and Chorale performed his trumpet concerto on the children’s concert series.
 With the help of teachers Ronald Bennett (composition/piano), Jana Galloway (trumpet), Susan Rider (trumpet), and Bill Harden (band), Gilbert went on to progress through junior high and high school as a composer and trumpet player.
 He then went on to study music composition and outreach & education in music at Northwestern University (NU) (BM).